 - For each Area above list the significant Processes that govern the area and how well each process is managed.
 Provide details.

 - How the core competencies described in 6.1 contribute to the delivery of customer value, organization success, and stewardship in your organization.

-- The Facility Performance Indicators and related measures for each core competencies.
+- What Facility Performance Indicators and related measures are used for each core competency.

 - How the core competencies support compliance and coordination with the agencies having jurisdiction.

 - Any continuous improvement processes in place to ensure state-of-the-art processes, service quality standards and industry best-practices are current and utilized.

 6.2 Describe the processes used to establish measurements for process inputs and outputs required to achieve efficiency and effectiveness.